 Faculty: Susannah Washburn

 Stemming from the disciplines of economics, psychology and sociology, this course explores the theoretical understandings of fundraising for nonprofit organizations and how they are applied to the practice of raising voluntary support.
 Students will also investigate different theoretical paradigms in which scholars and scholar-practitioners can approach the study and practice of fundraising.
 Additionally, students will discover the fundraising theories and practices that engage communities across diverse social identities including, communities of color, LGBT, and gender.

-PUAF 798Y Nonprofit Management and Leadership
+PUAF 798Y Non-Profit Management